Experimental realisation of the topological Haldane model: Methods

-{\bf Modulation of the optical lattice.} The two mirrors used for retro-reflecting the lattice beams are mounted on piezo-electric actuators, which allow for a controlled phase shift of the reflected beams with respect to the incoming lattice beams.
+The two mirrors used for retro-reflecting the lattice beams are mounted on piezo-electric actuators, which allow for a controlled phase shift of the reflected beams with respect to the incoming lattice beams.
 To fix the geometry of the lattice, the relative phase $\varphi_{\mathrm{L}}$ of the two orthogonal retro-reflected beams $\mathrm{X}$ and $\mathrm{Y}$ is actively stabilised to $\varphi_{\mathrm{L}} = 0^\circ$.
-In order to maintain this phase relation during modulation, the phase of the respective incoming beams is modulated at the same frequency as the piezo-electric actuators using AOMs.
+In order to maintain this phase relation during modulation, the phase of the respective incoming beams is modulated at the same frequency as the piezo-electric actuators using acousto-optical modulators.
 In addition, this phase modulation provides a direct calibration of the amplitude and relative phase of the mirror displacement.
 The calibration is confirmed by measuring both the reduction of tunnelling \cite{Lignier2007} and the effective atomic mass around $\textbf{q}=0$ in a modulated simple cubic lattice.

 The modulation is turned on as follows: the atoms are loaded into a lattice with $30\%$ larger single-beam lattice depths than the final values used for the actual measurements.
 This suppresses resonant transfer of atoms to higher bands.
 The modulation amplitude is then linearly increased within $20$\,ms to reach a normalised drive of $K_0=0.7778$, where $K_0=\pi^2\,(A/\lambda)\,(\hbar\,\omega/E_{\mathrm{R}})$ with $A$ the amplitude of the motion, $\omega/2\pi$ the modulation frequency and $\hbar=h/2\pi$.
 The time-dependence of the lattice position $\textbf{r}_{\text{lat}}(t)$ is then given by